Naipsas/TL-test/Deliverables/howto.md

 ## Scenario deployment

-Now that we've Docker ready, just run `docker-compose` within the Deliverables folder.
+Now that we've Docker ready, just run `docker-compose` within the Deliverables folder (please, clone it completely.
+You can remove the `vendor` folder but then you have to run `composer` again for your app).
 With `-d` option we'll make it in background.

 ```
 cd ./Deliverables